jessicalnewell/jessicalnewell.github.io/_posts/2019-01-15-data_visualization_the_scatter_plot.markdown

 (Actually, it means, we need to raise the bar for basic data literacy, but I digress)

-Here's the basics.
+Here are the basics.
 This is a scatterplot.
-It shows the correlation between two variables:
+It shows the correlation between the two variables:

 1. The average number of decayed teeth per person in different countries
 2. The average sugar consumption (grams per person per day)